Meghdeep Bose: Film, TV and other works

 Bose is an active music producer in the Indian film industry.

 Bose's recent film projects include songs of Pathaan & Vikram-Vedha with Vishal-Shekhar and Songs of Rocky Aur Raani Kii Prem Kahaani and Tu Jhoothi Main Makkar and score of Brahmāstra: Part One – Shiva (as co-composer) with Pritam.

 His other projects include a few of his own independent singles and an album "Main Tera" in collaboration with Azaan Sami Khan.

 In 2024, Bose was commissioned to compose songs for the comeback album of A Band Of Boys (named A Band of Boys - Reignite), where in he composed three songs for the album.
 The album audio was released in August 2024.

 Further Bose was commissioned to compose a song "Bebaqiyaan" for Bandish Bandits Season 2.
 The music released on 21 November 2024.

 In 2025 Himesh Reshammiya brought Bose on board to arrange & produce songs for his comeback venture Badass Ravikumar.
 Further Bose was commissioned by Pritam to produce songs for the film Sikandar.

-Having collaborated for the film Welcome Home (2020), filmmaker Pushkar Mahabal roped in Bose to compose for his next directorial venture Black White & Gray - Love Kills, a mockumentary styled series, released in May 2025 on SonyLIV.
+Having collaborated for the film Welcome Home (2020), filmmaker Pushkar Mahabal roped in Bose to compose for his next directorial venture Black, White & Gray - Love Kills, a mockumentary styled series, released in May 2025 on SonyLIV.

+In 2025, Filmmaker Composer Vishal Bhardwaj roped in Bose to produce songs & score for his magnum opus O'Romeo.